 Daniel Garisto is a Columbia College sophomore from Bellport, N.Y.
-He plans to major in physics and concentrate in international relations.
-He is a deputy editor for the editorial section of Spectator, an orientation leader for the New Student Orientation Program, and he is involved in particle physics research at Nevis Laboratories.
-Dan is fond of nighttime bike rides, opinions, and board games of every type.
+He plans to major in physics and is bad at concentrating.
+He is an editorial page editor at Spectator, was an orientation leader for the New Student Orientation Program, and was involved in particle physics research at Nevis Laboratories.
+Dan is fond of nighttime bike rides, opinions, and kumquats.

-Nicole Bleuel is a School of Engineering and Applied Sciences senior from Connecticut majoring in engineering management systems, and minoring in economics and entrepreneurship & innovation.
+Nicole Bleuel is a School of Engineering and Applied Science senior from Connecticut majoring in engineering management systems and minoring in economics as well as entrepreneurship and innovation.
 Her true passion is marketing and business strategy.
-As such, Nicole is the founder and president of the Columbia Undergraduate Consulting Club, as well as the president of the Scholars Alliance and an RA.
-In her free time, Nicole likes writing and reciting poetry, and spending time with her family and friends.
+On campus, Nicole is the founder and president of the Columbia Undergraduate Consulting Club, president of the Scholars Alliance, and a resident adviser.
+In her free time, Nicole likes writing and reciting poetry and spending time with her family and friends.

 Nelson Castaño is a Columbia College senior from Woodside, N.Y.
-He is double majoring in American studies and history, with a specialization in 20th century United States history.
-For his senior thesis, Nelson is researching the history of U.S. policy related to international conventions and human rights law on education.
-On campus, he is the president of Columbia PorColombia, a member of Sigma Lambda Beta, and a mentor through the Double Discovery Center.
+He is majoring in American studies and concentrating in history, with a specialization in 20th-century United States history.
+For his senior thesis, Nelson is researching the history of healthcare in the United States.
+On campus, he is a senior advisor to Columbia PorColombia, a member of Sigma Lambda Beta, a student interviewer for the Multicultural Recruitment Committee, and a mentor through the Double Discovery Center.
+He previously served as president of his fraternity, political chair of Latino Heritage Month, and president of Columbia PorColombia.
 Nelson enjoys running, reading autobiographies and fictional works, and trying new foods.

-Margaret Mattes is a Columbia College junior from Princeton, New Jersey, majoring in political science and sociology.
-In between classes, homework, and editorial board meetings, Margaret participates in Columbia/Barnard Hillel's Ask Big Questions Fellowship, represents Columbia College on the Education Policy and Planning Committee, and serves as a researcher for a project focused on social opportunity and equity at the Social Science Research Council.
+Margaret Mattes is a Columbia College junior from Princeton, N.J., majoring in political science and sociology.
+In between classes, homework, and editorial board meetings, Margaret serves as Vice President of Initiatives at Columbia/Hillel, represents Columbia College on the Education Policy and Planning Committee, and serves as a researcher for a project focused on social opportunity and equity at the Social Science Research Council.
 Margaret is also a major foodie and enjoys cooking creative meals for anyone who is willing to sit down and eat.